facebook/react/packages/react-devtools-inline/README.md

 ```

 ## Local development
-You can also build and install this extension from source.
+You can also build and test this package from source.

 ### Prerequisite steps
 DevTools depends on local versions of several NPM packages<sup>1</sup> also in this workspace.
 You'll need to either build or download those packages first.